tonyredondo/TWCore2/README.md

 # TWCore 2.1
-A multipurpose framework library for dotnet core 2.1, dotnet standard 2.0, net461, net462, used to create microservices solutions on multiple platforms (runs on windows, linux, linux-arm [raspberry pi], and osx).
+A multipurpose framework library for dotnet core 2.1, dotnet standard 2.0, net461 and net462 used to create microservices solutions on multiple platforms (runs on windows, linux, linux-arm [raspberry pi], and osx).

 # Advantages